no5ix/no5ix.github.io/source/_posts/eng_easy_english_family_life2.md

 - That's right.
 - The potatoes are really soft now.
 - We must drain them and use the potatoes masher to mash the potatoes.
 Pour over some warm milk, then add a little butter and sour(/ ˈsaʊər /酸的) cream.

+# 4. Setting The Table

+- Dinner is almost ready.Let's set the table, Brian!
+- Ok, dad.
+- Let's put the plates and bowls on the table.
+- Perfect.
+Now let's put a napkin(餐巾) on the table by each person's plate on the left side.
+- Next, let's bring the spoons and forks.
+- We're going to place the fork to the left of the plate.
+- It's ok if I put it on top of the napkin?
+- Better put it next to it.
+The knife will be directly to right of the plate; next to that will be spoon.
+- What about the dessert spoon?
+- That comes above the plate.The glass should be positioned directly above the knife.
+Put the bread plate above the fork.The table is set.
+It looks very good.Let's bring the food now.
+- We have chicken soup, mashed potatoes, meatballs, pickles( 泡菜, 咸菜 ), salad and cherry cake.